hardwario/docs/chester/catalog-applications/common-functionality.md

 The **catalog applications** share common functionality.
 For example the button behaviour or the way settings are handled.

+## Network Mode Configuration

+Starting from firmware **v2.3.0** the catalog applications are built with NB-IoT/LTE and LoRaWAN functionality in a single firmware.
+You need to set the mode not only for new devices but also **when you are upgrading older firmware**.

+The default functionality is that a device **does not use any radio** (mode `none`) and you need to set configuration parameter **mode**.

+- `app config mode lte` for NB-IoT/LTE network
+- `app config mode lrw` for LoRaWAN network

+Then apply changes by typing `config save`.
+The device will reboot and use the correct network.

 ## Button Behaviour

 Applications define actions for the mainboard button.
 The actions are chosen based on the number of consecutive presses of the button.
 Before an action is executed, **CHESTER** will blink the orange LED *N* times, indicating the amount of consecutive presses.
 The actions are: